btweinstein/btweinstein.github.io/research.md

 <img src="../images/resized/random_undulation_expansion.png" width="300">
 </p>

-### My first paper: Many Strains with Differing Growth Velocities in an Expansion
+### My first paper: Many Colored Strains with Differing Growth Velocities in a Range Expansion

 See it [here](https://www.biorxiv.org/content/early/2017/06/07/145631).
 It is submitted and we are working on some revisions now.